mkhussain/Cuber/README.md

 # This cuber app developed with vanilla js and svg without using any other plugins.

-Algorithm 1: Alogorithm I have implemented to find the car
+Algorithm 1: To find the nearest car
 ----------------------------------------------------------

+We can find the nearest car by looping the all values and get the distance of the car but this is not a optimal procedures.
+But I have given another one apporach to find the nearest car.

 Storing the values
 ------------------